corespring/qti-corespring-converter/FIX.md

 ## Full Fix

+1. Don't escape CDATA - honor it (except when looking for resources in the markup).
 1. We need to be able to parse the contents of <itemBody> as xml so we can convert certain tags within it. so we need to:
   1. remove all CDATA in <itemBody>
   2. fix the markup using jsoup